docolius/toprockpaper/README.md

-# htmlTemplate
+# toprockpaper
 https://docolius.github.io/toprockpaper

-This will be a basic html project I will use as a template
+This is an Odin Project assignment.